mhibx/wazuh-security-monitoring-lab/README.md

 This project started as a Wazuh-based SIEM lab for monitoring a Windows 11 endpoint.

-As the lab evolved, additional telemetry and detection capabilities were integrated:
+As the lab evolved, additional telemetry, detection, and investigation capabilities were integrated:

 - **Sysmon** for detailed Windows process and system telemetry
 - **Suricata** for network intrusion detection
 - **Kali Linux** for controlled attack simulation and network testing
 - **Custom Wazuh rules** for detecting specific security behaviors
+- **Velociraptor** for endpoint investigation and DFIR-oriented evidence collection
+- **Mini DLP pipeline** for policy-based sensitive-data monitoring

 The lab is designed around a practical SOC workflow:

-**Generate activity → Collect telemetry → Detect → Triage → Investigate → Map to MITRE ATT&CK → Document findings → Recommend response**
+**Generate activity → Collect telemetry → Detect → Triage → Investigate → Correlate evidence → Map to MITRE ATT&CK → Document findings → Recommend response**

-Rather than focusing only on whether an alert was generated, the project emphasizes understanding **why the alert fired, what evidence supports it, and how an analyst should respond.**
+Rather than focusing only on whether an alert was generated, the project emphasizes understanding **why the detection fired, what evidence supports it, what remains uncertain, and what an analyst should do next.**

 ---